-Functional role of the c-Abl tyrosine kinase in meiosis I
+Functional role of the c-Abl tyrosine kinase in meiosis I (PDF)

 Kharbanda,Surender; Pandey,Pramrod; Morris,Patricia L.; Whang,Y.; Zhu,Li-Ji; Kumar,Narender; Yuan,Zhi-Min; Weichselbaum,Ralph; Sawyers,Charles L.; Pandita,T.; Kufe,Donald

 Oncogene 16(14): 1773-1778

 The c-Abl tyrosine kinase is activated by ionizing radiation and certain other DNA-damaging agents.
 The DNA-dependent protein kinase (DNAPK) and the ataxia telangiectasia mutated (ATM) gene product, effectors in the DNA damage response, contribute to the induction of c-Abl activity.
 The present study demonstrates that c-Abl is expressed in mouse and rat testes, and predominantly in pachytene spermatocytes of meiosis I. The results also demonstrate that c-Abl interacts directly with meiotic chromosomes.
 In concert with a requirement for c-Abl at the pachytene stage, we show that, in contrast to wild-type mice, testes from Abl mice exhibit defects in spermatogenesis.
 These findings provide the first demonstration that c-Abl plays a functional role in meiosis.

 For 60 years, the Population Council has changed the way the world thinks about important health and development issues.
 Explore an interactive timeline of the Council's history, learn more about some of our key contributions, and watch a short video about why your support is so important to us.